Typh Barrow: Beginnings

-She began piano at age five, scales at eight, and wrote one of her first songs at twelve.
-At fourteen she started taking singing lessons.
+Barrow began piano at age five, scales at eight, and wrote one of her first songs at twelve.
+At fourteen, she started taking singing lessons.

-She learnt live performing in numerous piano bars and met the person who would become her producer and manager, François Leboutte.
+She learnt live performing in numerous piano bars and met her future producer and manager, François Leboutte.
 He had her record her first demos before launching her in the profession.

-At the end of 2012 she released her first single, Your Turn, which was warmly received by Belgian radio stations and was the most played song in the French speaking part of Belgium in 2013.
+At the end of 2012, she released her first single, "Your Turn", which was warmly received by Belgian radio stations and was the most played song in the French-speaking part of Belgium in 2013.

-When the moment came to release her first EP, she lost her voice during a live show, due to a vocal fold cyst.
-She had to remain silent for several months to avoid the necessity of an operation which might make her lose her voice tone.
-She had no choice but to cancel all her engagements.
+Before the release of her first EP, she lost her voice during a live show due to a vocal fold cyst.
+She had to remain silent for several months to avoid undergoing an operation that might have made her lose her voice tone.

 Success

-In 2013 she started posting piano-voice covers on YouTube, which quickly achieved millions of views.
+In 2013, Barrow started posting piano-voice covers on YouTube, which quickly achieved millions of views.
 Her cover of "Gangsta's Paradise" was noticed by the rapper Coolio, its original interpreter, who called it the best cover of his hit.

-In 2014 she released two EPs.
-First was Time, which contained original songs and recorded in Paris, London and New York in collaboration with (Tom Coyne, Volodia...).
-And Visions, a cover EP she offers to her internet followers.
+In 2014, she released two EPs: Time, which contained original songs and recorded in Paris, London and New York in collaboration with Tom Coyne and Volodia, and Visions, a cover EP she offers to her internet followers.

 Among her most famous tracks are "Time", "To Say Goodbye", and "No Diggity".
-All of these tracks made the best radio charts and the double EP spent several weeks in the official charts.
+All of these tracks made the radio charts and the double EP spent several weeks in the official charts.